M&S results: cyber attack to cost £300 million in profit

 “Absent the cyber attack, we would have been of the view that a strong FY25 print would have been accompanied by… news of a strong April and May so far,” Pritchard added.

-Analysts polled by London Stock Exchange Group expect M&S results to show earnings per share of £28.99 on revenue of £13.76 billion.
+Pritchard’s preview was accurate.
+Analysts polled by London Stock Exchange Group had yielded consensus estimates of 28.99p earnings per share (EPS) on revenue of £13.76 billion.

-“Whilst we do not see any impact on the long-term love that the average customer has for M&S, it may be that the runes for FY27 are for less growth than initially thought.”
+“FY26 is pretty much a write-off,” wrote Pritchard, before the results.
+“It may be that the runes for FY27 are for less growth than initially thought.”

 The BBC reported on 17 May that Dragonforce, the hacker group behind the M&S cyber attack, is believed to have gained entry to its systems via a third party.
 M&S told the BBC that “our stores have remained open and availability is now in a much more normal place with stores well stocked this weekend”.

-Compromised information could include customers' name, date of birth, telephone number, home address, household information, email address and online order history.
+M&S has previously confirmed that some customers’ personal information was compromised in the attack.
+This could include name, date of birth, telephone number, home address, household information, email address and online order history.

 Dan McEvoy